 2003 The first drug-eluting stent is approved by the FDA, marking a major advance in the battle to reduce restenosis in metal coronary stents.

-2003 A 3-6 month antiplatelet drug regimen (a combination of aspirin and clopidogrel (Plavix) to reduce incidents of stent restenosis is now recommended when stents are implanted, followed by aspirin indefinitely.
+2003 A 3-6 month dual antiplatelet drug regimen (a combination of aspirin and clopidogrel (Plavix) to reduce incidents of stent restenosis is now recommended when stents are implanted, followed by aspirin indefinitely.

 2004 Researchers at the Canadian Institute for Clinical Evaluative Sciences finds that deaths from heart attacks have fallen by 30% in Canada compared to death rates 10 years earlier.